HeadBit/gulp-repo/README.md

 # Demo

-A test setup for a Gulp starter master with Browser-Sync and Reload.
+A test setup for a Gulp starter master with Browser-Sync and Reload!